AstroCAT10/MLprojHDMLP/README.md

 # MLprojHDMLP
-Machine Learning project looking at applying a kernelized multi-layered perceptron (MLP) to classify whether someone has heart disease or not based on medical and lifestyle data.
+Machine Learning project looking at applying a multi-layered perceptron (MLP) to classify whether someone has heart disease or not based on medical and lifestyle data.